 - Minca is a quiet little mountain town, while some of the hostels outside of town may have a bit of a party atmosphere, don’t expect to go out clubbing in town.

-- During the rainy seasons from October-December and April-May, the roads may get a bit muddy, and the evenings could be a tad chilly.
+- During the rainy seasons from October-December and April-May, the roads and trails may get a muddy, and the evenings could be a tad chilly.

 - Be sure to drink plenty of water.

 Packing List – What to Pack for Minca, Colombia